bbc/tal/README.md

 ---
 ## Deprecation Announcement 12/12/2022

-Today we are announcing the deprecation of TAL.
+Today we are announcing the deprecation of *TAL*.
 This will allow us to concentrate on future work, which we hope to share details of soon.

 We apologise that we were not active in keeping the TAL community up to date with the status of the project.
-Going forward, we will provide regular updates on the future of TAL.
+Going forward, we will provide regular updates on the future of *TAL*.

 As part of the deprecation, pull requests will be disabled and outstanding issues will be closed.
 TAL will not be actively maintained.